seththeriault/ita-matrix-powertools/README.md

 ### Files

-`ita-matrix-powertools.user.js` -- Main userscript, install using a browser userscript manager (such as Greasemonkey or Tampermonkey) or utilize directly in your browser's debug console.
+- `ita-matrix-powertools.user.js` -- Main userscript, install using a browser userscript manager (such as Greasemonkey or Tampermonkey) or utilize directly in your browser's debug console.

-`script_minified.js` -- Compact, paste-able version of the script for pasting in the debug console.
+- `script_minified.js` -- Compact, paste-able version of the script for pasting in the debug console.

 ### Contribution Guide

 1. Fork it!
 1. Run `npm install` to install dependencies
 1. Update javascript files `./src` _(the main userscript is now auto-generated)_
-1. Bump version number
+1. Bump version number in `package.json`
 1. Add change log
+1. Build the userscript with `npm run build`
 1. Commit and create PR

 Thanks to all that have [contributed](./AUTHORS) so far!